BinduNL/InvertedIndex/README.md

-Install hadoop in seudo distrubuted mode hadoop 3.2.1 version and genration of inverted index
+Install hadoop in seudo distrubuted mode hadoop 3.2.1 version and generation of inverted index